oatlog/oatlog/doc/report/main.typ

 (rewrite (Mul (Add a b) c) (Add (Mul a c) (Mul b c)))
 ```

-This is what the generated Rust code looks like, the most relevant function to look at is `apply_rules` which performs the actual joins.
+This is what the generated Rust code looks like, the most relevant functions to look at are `apply_rules` which performs the actual joins, `update` which computes congruence closure and `clear_transient` which triggers the calls to `update`.
 Note that the generated code has been edited slightly to make it easier to read.
 ```rust
 impl Theory {